 To diagnose Guillain-Barré syndrome a doctor will undertake the following:

 - A full medical history

 - Discussion of current symptoms

 Nerve conduction velocity tests may also be recommended.
-These measure the speed that electrical impulses travel through the nervous system.
-In Guillain-Barré syndrome impulses tend to travel more slowly than normal.
+These tests measure the speed that electrical signals travel through the nervous system.
+In Guillain-Barré syndrome, signals tend to travel more slowly than normal.

 A lumbar puncture is also likely to be recommended.
-This involves inserting a needle into the back and removing a sample of the fluid that surrounds the brain and spine (cerebrospinal fluid).
-Concentrations of proteins and immune cells in this fluid are likely to be raised in Guillain-Barré syndrome.
+This involves inserting a needle into the back and removing a sample of the fluid that surrounds the brain and spine.
+Raised levels of proteins and immune cells in this fluid may indicate Guillain-Barré syndrome.